A comparison of approaches to improve worst-case predictive model performance over patient subpopulations: Discussion

 \section{Discussion}

 Our experiments provide a large-scale empirical evaluation of approaches formulated to improve disaggregated and worst-case performance across subpopulations.
 In summary, none of the approaches evaluated consistently improved overall, worst-case, or disaggregated model performance compared to models learned with ERM applied to the entire training dataset.
 Our empirical findings parallel recent theoretical and other empirical results that demonstrate the limitations of approaches enabling robustness under distribution shift and generalization out-of-distribution \cite{rosenfeld2021the,rosenfeld2021online,Koh2021,zhang2021empirical,gulrajani2020search,taori2020measuring}.
-However, the presence of situations where at least one alternative approach improved model performance for at least one subpopulation compared to ERM applied to the entire training dataset suggests that it may be worthwhile to routinely evaluate these approaches to identify the set of the subpopulation-specific models with the highest performance.
+The presence of situations where at least one alternative approach improved model performance for at least one subpopulation compared to ERM applied to the entire training dataset suggests that it may be worthwhile to routinely evaluate these approaches to identify the set of the subpopulation-specific models with the highest performance, but our results do not provide clear insight into when and if those approaches should be preferred.
 Our results suggest that the alternative ERM approaches, \textit{i.e.} those that use stratified training, balanced subpopulation sampling, or worst-case model selection, typically outperform the DRO approaches without incurring the additional computational burden of tuning DRO-specific hyperparameters.